dream-faster/fold-models/README.md

 Submit an issue or reach out to us on info at dream-faster.ai for any inquiries.

-## Licence & Usage
+## License & Usage

-Fold is our open-core Time Series engine.
-It is available under the MIT + Common Clause licence.
+Dream Faster is structured in an open-core structure.

-We want to **bring much-needed transparency, speed and rigour** to the process of building Time Series ML models.
-We're building multiple products with and on top of it.
+We want to bring much-needed transparency, speed and rigour to the process of building Time Series ML pipelines.
+We're building multiple products with Fold and on top of it, but want to contribute to Time-Series Research by giving access to non-commercial use of the software, specifically for researchers.

+We are providing copyleft for non-commercial use, so that researchers have access to Fold.
+If you are a researcher and would like to get access to Dream Faster's non-source available tools, please contact us here.

-It will be always free for research useage, but we will be charging for deployment, and for extra features that are results of our own resource-intensive R&D. We're building a sustainable business, that supports the ecosystem long-term.
+We are building a sustainable business, that can meanwhile support the ecosystem in the long-term.

+For the specific Licence of this software please check the LICENCE file found in the repository.